ysyk2021/the-list-makers-handbook-essential-techniques-for-organizing-your-thoughts-and-ideas/src/chapter-7-1.md

-Chapter: Metrics and Key Performance Indicators (KPIs) for List-Making
+Metrics and Key Performance Indicators (KPIs) for List-Making
 ======================================================================

 In this chapter, we will explore the importance of metrics and Key Performance Indicators (KPIs) in the realm of list-making.
 Keeping track of progress and measuring our performance allows us to assess the effectiveness of our list-making techniques and make data-driven improvements.
 By defining relevant metrics and KPIs, we can evaluate our productivity, prioritize tasks, and enhance our overall list-making process.